-Level 2 Qualifications in Creative IMedia, Enterprise, Health & Social Care, Sport and Engineering:
+Level 1/Level 2 Qualifications in Creative IMedia, Enterprise, Health & Social Care, Engineering, Construction, and Travel and Tourism

-These courses are the equivalent of a GCSE course and are assessed through grades ranging from Distinction (currently equivalent to 8/9 at GCSE) through to Pass (currently equivalent to 4/5 at GCSE).
+These courses are the equivalent of a GCSE course and are assessed through grades ranging from Level 1 Pass (equivalent to grade 1 at GCSE) through to Level 2 Distinction (equivalent to grade 8/9 at GCSE).
 These courses are assessed through a combination of coursework and examinations.